NiranjanHebli/Netflix-Series-Recommendation-Extension/ReadMe.md

 ![WhatsApp Image 2023-06-15 at 10 32 02 AM](https://github.com/NiranjanHebli/Netflix-Series-Recommendation-Extension/assets/84934990/09a6cff6-2399-475f-aaf5-8b5a00c3c51b)

-Search for the folder and and select it
+Search for the folder and then select it

 Toggle the extension unpacked and pin it